Caso-source/caso-source.github.io/TryHackMe/skynet.md

 ## [](#header-2)Intrusion:

-From here the only smbshare I am able to access at this point is "anonymous" which has "READ ONLY" permissions.
+To begin the only smbshare I am able to access at this point is "anonymous" which has "READ ONLY" permissions.
 ```bash
 smbclient //<targetip>/anonymous
 ```